 The film also sports some lovely songs.
 It’s not really a musical, though.
 The songs — music and lyrics by Jimmy Webb — are really here to enhance the rather dark, gloomy atmosphere and to advance the narrative.
 The fact that the plot comes via a well-regarded fantasy book explains the film’s strong structure.
 The bittersweet ending — don’t expect to see characters singing all the way to a happy ending — is a clear indication that the filmmakers were aiming for a sophisticated audience.

 I liked how every single character, down to the tiniest one, is full of personality.
-The voice-work of Farrow and Arkin is excellent.
-Other actors who lent their vocal talents to the movie included Jeff Bridges (Starman) as Prince Lír, Christopher Lee (The Man with the Golden Gun) as King Haggard, Angela Lansbury (The Manchurian Candidate) as Mommy Fortuna, Keenan Wynn (The Absent-Minded Professor) as Captain Cully, Robert Klein (Two Weeks Notice) as The Butterfly, and René Auberjonois (McCabe & Mrs. Miller) as the Skull.
+The voice-work of Mia Farrow and Alan Arkin is excellent.
+Other actors who lent their vocal talents to the movie included Jeff Bridges (Against All Odds) as Prince Lír, Christopher Lee (The Man with the Golden Gun) as King Haggard, Angela Lansbury (The Manchurian Candidate) as Mommy Fortuna, Keenan Wynn (The Absent-Minded Professor) as Captain Cully, Robert Klein (Two Weeks Notice) as The Butterfly, and René Auberjonois (McCabe & Mrs. Miller) as the Skull.

 Conclusions & Final Thoughts: